z-bj/Fifa_World_Cup_DB/README.md

 ## PostgreSQL data querying through bash script.

-Created a Bash script that reads the games.csv data and uses SQL query commands to insert the data automatically into the tables previously created.
+The script reads games.csv and calls the DB to insert all its content automatically in the waiting table.

 Took constraints into consideration when creating the Bash script to insert all winner and opponent teams individually into 'teams' and then into 'games' based on the team_id created.